OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 Importantly, we do not train an LLM on any customer data.

-Once we have a template project that embodies our best practices, the next step is to serialize the project configuration in a format that can be passed to an LLM.
+Once we have a template project that embodies our best practices, the next step is to serialize the project to a format that can be passed to an LLM.

 ## Serializing the template